Nao Hibino: 2016–17: Continued progress, first career doubles title

 Hibino began the year of 2017 ranked No. 93 in the world.
 But she was still forced to play some qualifying draws, and she had a disappointing start.
 After being knocked out in the first round at the Australian Open, she lost in qualifying at several WTA 1000 tournaments, including the Dubai Tennis Championships, the Indian Wells Open, and the Miami Open.
 Nonetheless, she rebounded at the following tournament, getting to a final at the Malaysian Open.
 After defeating Maryna Zanevska in the first round, she got a walkover victory due to withdrawal of Elina Svitolina.
 Subsequent victories over Lesley Kerkhove and Magda Linette sent her into the final.
 There she faced qualifier Ashleigh Barty but lost in straight sets.
 She rebounded at the Monterrey Open in April, winning her first doubles title.
 Alongside Alicja Rosolska, she defeated Dalila Jakupović and Nadiia Kichenok in the final.
 Her losing in qualifying at WTA 1000 tournaments continued in Madrid and Rome.
 After first-round losses at the French Open and Wimbledon, she managed to win three matches in a row in singles for the first time since March.
 She did so at the Jiangxi Open in Nanchang but lost to Peng Shuai in the final.
-At the US Open, she recorded her first singles Grand Slam win after defeating CiCi Bellis in a three-set match in the first round.
+At the US Open, she recorded her first major singles win defeating CiCi Bellis in a three-set match in the first round.
 Later, at the Tashkent Open, she reached the final in doubles but failed to win the title.
 In May, she debuted in the top 50 in doubles and later rose to No. 43 in July, her highest doubles ranking.
-She spent almost all year inside the top 100 in singles, being outside for only four weeks.
+That year she was outside the top 100 in singles for only four weeks.